r24xtech/GoFunctions/README.md

 **defer, panic, and recover**
 * Go has a special statement called `defer` (defer = delay, put off, postpone) that schedules a function call to be run afterthe function completes.
 * This program prints 1st followed by 2nd.
-Basically, defer moves the call to second tothe end of the function.
+Basically, `defer` moves the call to second to the end of the function.

 ```go
 func first() {